-Before joining The Seattle Times in 2014, she was the multimedia producer for the Open Society Foundations, a human rights and social justice organization working with some of the most marginalized populations in the world.
-In that role, she led visual projects like “Bringing Justice to Health,” which explored the intersection of health and justice, and filmed and edited projects about Roma people in Europe and about early childhood education in Liberia.
-Before that, she was a multimedia producer for The Boston Globe, where she worked on short video stories and award-winning digital projects.
+Before joining The Seattle Times in 2014, I was a multimedia producer at the Open Society Foundations, where I led visual projects including “Bringing Justice to Health,” which explored the intersection of health and justice, and produced stories focused on Roma communities in Europe and early childhood education initiatives in Liberia.
+Before that, I worked as a multimedia producer at The Boston Globe, creating short-form video stories and contributing to award-winning digital projects.

 CONTACT